iblessdeno/whatsapp-coinmarket-bot/readme.md

-# CryptoBot
+# WhatsApp CoinMarket Bot

-CryptoBot is a WhatsApp bot that provides real-time cryptocurrency information and market data using the CoinMarketCap API.
+A WhatsApp bot that provides real-time cryptocurrency information and market data using the CoinMarketCap API.

 ## Features